ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

 ```
 >sudo vim /etc/makepkg.conf
 	BUILDENV=(!distcc color ccache check !sign)
-	MAKEFLAGS="-j17 -l16"
+	MAKEFLAGS="-j13 -l12"
 ```

-Replace 17 with your number of cores +1, and 16 with your number of  cores.
-At the time of this edit, I currently am using a Ryzen 1700x, which is why I use -j17 -l16.
+Replace 13 with your number of cores +1, and 12 with your number of  cores.
+At the time of this edit, I currently am using a Intel Core i7 8700k, which is why I use -j13 -l12.

 Next we need to make sure ccache and makeflags are set at all times  in case we compile something without using a package manager:

 ```
 >vim ~/.zshrc
 	export PATH="/usr/lib/ccache/bin/:$PATH"
-	export MAKEFLAGS="-j17 -l16"
+	export MAKEFLAGS="-j13 -l12"
 ```

 Disable root (To still be able to `sudo su` use  `sudo -i` )